PaulMDecker/cse212final-priject/tree.md

             yield node.data
             yield from self._traverse_forward(node.right)

-    def search(self, number):
-        curr = self.root
-        while curr is not None:
-            if number  < curr.data:
-                curr = curr.left
-            elif number > curr.data:
-                curr = curr.right
-            else:
-                return curr.data
-        return "The number is not in this tree."

         """
         This function is the search function that will look for an empty node to place data in.